msschambach/reactjs-component-message-passing/README.md

-# React Js Component Message Passing
+# React JS Component Message Passing

 Just playing around with different approaches to passing around messages and data from one component to another.